 “[Special Reconnaissance] will truncate [special operations] weather training with a shift in focus from long-term regional forecasting to short-term, small-scale, team-specific environmental reconnaissance with an emphasis on special recon as a whole,” said U.S. Air Force Master Sergeant Thomas Howser, a career assistant functional manager for Special Reconnaissance, in a statement about the change.

-The training will remain mostly the same but will see some expansion.
+The training will remain mostly the same as prior Air Force weather teams but will see some expansion.
 For now, combat dive, military free-fall qualifications, and new recon-specific training are being added to the pipeline.
 Existing SOWTs will be attending a Special Reconnaissance transition course that will sign off on SR-specific training.

 “This move will modernize the force and bridge a gap across all domains,” Howser said.
 “It will allow joint-interoperability across all the services with regard to Special Reconnaissance.”